Sellentt/ng-wizard/README.md

 # ng-wizard
+The original package (https://github.com/abdulkadirgenc/ng-wizard) seems to be unmaintained, so this package was created to replace it.

 ng-wizard is a stepper / wizard component that you can use in your Angular applications.
 You can access the sample demo project **[by clicking here](https://ng-wizard.stackblitz.io)**.

 ## Screenshots